laucw1213/GenAI-Global-Sign-Language-Translator/md/blog_post.md

 Return ONLY gloss words in a single line without any punctuation, extra spaces or newlines.
 Use ONLY words from our ASL dataset.
 ```

-### Video Generation Process

-Once the ASL gloss notation is generated, our video mapping algorithm:

-1. **Symbol Analysis**: Parses the sign language symbol sequence, identifies compound expressions, and determines temporal relationships.

-2. **Video Matching**: Matches each symbol with standard sign videos from our database, combining them for complex expressions and optimizing transitions for a natural flow.

-3. **Performance Optimization**: Implements local caching of frequent segments, context-based preloading, and streaming optimization to ensure smooth playback.

 ### ASL Translation Workflow

 Our core processing pipeline executes the translation process through a series of precisely defined steps.
 The following breakdown illustrates the flow based on different caching scenarios, referencing steps in the `backend/asl-workflow/workflow.yaml` file.